Table of Contents

 In advanced Microsoft Project Planning course, we have covered a detailed procedure of project planning using MS Project as a device.
 A hands-on civil engineering project plan is developed and step by step procedure is described for the student to study how to plan, examine, and manage projects.
 Students will witness state-of-the-art procedures to develop the project program.

 Please click to see the Advance Microsoft Project Course for details.

 The first module delivers a detailed process of pushing a project forward and backwards.
 It’s not unusual to see that a project start date changes and it’s very important to know how to push the project start date.
 The course also delivers details of setting the baseline of the project program.
 This will assist the project manager to monitor the project program as the project moves forward.

 The second module delivers a complete procedure for setting the Work Breakdown Structure (WBS).
-The WBS is like an index sheet of a book and its very beneficial to develop WBS for a project particularly if the project programme is extensive and complex.
+The WBS is like an index sheet of a book and it's very beneficial to develop WBS for a project particularly if the project programme is extensive and complex.

 The third module delivers a detailed process of assigning resources to each project activity along with hours for each team member or resource.
 The module then describes the process to fix the overall project fee as well as the division of the cost for each task and sub-tasks.
 The process assists Project Managers to optimise the overall project for any bidding or tender submission.

 The fourth module explains the complete procedure for updating tasks.
-There are three methods to update the tasks of a project and all three methods are described with its exceptional advantages.
+There are three methods to update the tasks of a project and all three methods are described with their exceptional advantages.
 The module also explains the process of updating a project before equating it with the baseline.

 The fifth module describes the detailed procedure of analysing critical path activities and related features.
 This will help the project manager to take additional care of critical activities so that the project doesn’t slip and converted to a loss-making project.